darthrichlius/FlexAuthAPI/README.md

 ### Vision

-To build a secure, standalone, and reusable authentication service that simplifies the implementation of authentication and authorization for both users and applications.
+To build a secure, standalone (self-hosted), and reusable authentication service that simplifies the implementation of authentication and authorization for both users and applications.

 ### Purpose